laurent-martin/aspera-hsts-operations/README.md

 source ./aspera_vars.sh
 ```

-At any time, if you open a new terminal, you can reload the configuration variables with above command.
+> [!TIP] At any time, if you open a new terminal, you can reload the configuration variables with above command.

-If you like, you may set the `PATH` in your shell profile as above.
+> If you like, you may set the `PATH` in your shell profile as above.

-#### General system settings
+### General system settings

 Check that the system has date synchronization: